dbvb2k/DBVB-ERAV3-S19/README.md

 ## Actual Output Samples

-Here's a quick preview of the program outputs:
+Here's a quick preview of the program outputs (click on images for detailed information):

 <table>
 <tr>